Aeronique/honeypot-threat-research/reports/02_most_recent_cve.md

 Telnet is an old remote access protocol, largely replaced by SSH. `telnetd` is the server-side component that handles incoming Telnet connections.
 This vulnerability exists in the GNU InetUtils version of `telnetd`.

-The flaw is simple: when a client connects, it can send a username as part of the connection. `telnetd` passes that username directly to the system's login program without checking it first.
+The flaw comes down to a missing input check.
+When a client connects, it can send a username as part of the connection. `telnetd` passes that username directly to the system's login program without checking it first.
 An attacker can send `-f root` as the username, which tells the login program to skip the password check and log in as root.
 No password needed.
 The bug was introduced in a 2015 code change and went unnoticed for over 10 years.

 **Affected products:** GNU InetUtils `telnetd` versions 1.9.3 through 2.7.
 Fixed in 2.7-2, patches released 2026/01/20.